 Don your raincoat and go out during a downpour or snow melt and examine the gutters and downspouts.
-Are there breaks or leakage?
+Are there breaks or leaks?
 Examine the area around and under decks for rot, especially where the deck attaches to the house.

 Now comes the fun part.
-Put on coveralls, gloves and a stocking cap.
-Arm yourself with a head lamp or flashlight and a screwdriver and crawl under the house.
+Put on coveralls, gloves, and a stocking cap.
+Arm yourself with a headlamp or flashlight and a screwdriver and crawl under the house.

 Is there a layer of plastic on the soil floor of your crawl space?
 There should be.
-Plastic provides an excellent vapor barrier that helps prevent decomposition of joists and other support structures.
+Plastic provides an excellent vapor barrier that helps prevent the decomposition of joists and other support structures.
 Inspect the sill plate, (the wood between the foundation wall and the floor members) for rot and insect damage.
 Newer houses should have sill plates of pressure-treated wood.